inouye-lab/streamlit-html-to-image/README.md

 ---

 ## Notes
-- `html2image` uses a headless browser to generate the PNG.
-Streamlit Cloud has Chromium pre-installed, so extra setup is not needed.
+- Streamlit Cloud has Chromium pre-installed, so extra setup is not needed.
-- If you want to style the image (size, width, background), see the `Html2Image` documentation for options.
+- If you want to style the image (size, width, background), add or adjust the Chrome `--window-size` option.